 "Kim Laurel's work is familiar to Chicago print collectors and her mixed media works on paper are well represented in this showing.
-Prism Chamber (1999), from her "Prism System Series," is representative of her recent work.
+Prism Chamber, from her "Prism System Series," is representative of her recent work.
 A first impression is one of contemporary, illuminated manuscripts.
 The gilding and subtlety of color must be seen live: reproduction cannot do it justice.
 These are small, affordable paper jewels.
 Laurel's prints in this exhibit harmonize and counterpoint natural and abstracted geometries.
 In Prism Chamber, the Fibonacci spiral inherent in a Nautilus shell forms a focus, while a vegetive tendril at left echoes that animal symmetry.
 The diamond, regular octahedrons, and faceted geometric stylizations play in contrast against the soft curves.
 Throughout the image area, spontaneous, free lines form a discrete and unifying netting.
-Laurel's current printwork brings to mind a Charles Demuth illuminating miniature jewelry onto paper.
-Laurel's prints were selected this past September for Chicago's "Around The Coyote" Curator's Choice Group Show."
+Laurel's current printwork brings to mind a Charles Demuth illuminating miniature jewelry onto paper."

 G. Jurek Polanski